 - raise public awareness of police powers and duties regarding biometric data

-The Bill proposes that the Commissioner will be appointed by and accountable to Parliament.
+The Commissioner is accountable to Parliament.

 The Group made nine recommendations to improve the regime governing biometric data.